logan169/okcoin-btc-ltc-scraper/README.md

 You could decomment them for test purpose.

 #### To launch the app (on your headless rpi)
-clone the repo on a USB key and plug it to your rpi.
-Connect trought ssh to your rpi and install dependancies.
+Clone the repo on a USB key and plug it to your rpi.
+Connect through ssh to your rpi and install dependancies.
 After installing dependancies type the following commands:

 		$ cd <path to your USB key>